ezEngine/docs/docs/animation/skeletal-animation/animation-controller/animation-controller-component.md

 The *animation controller component* is used to apply complex animation playback and blending functionality to an [animated mesh](../animated-mesh-component.md).
 It is the big brother of the [simple animation component](../simple-animation-component.md).
 Instead of playing just a single animation clip, it uses an [animation controller asset (TODO)](animation-controller-asset.md) to determine the animation pose.

 The component itself doesn't do much, other than updating the animation pose and sending it to the animated mesh.
-For how to control the animation playback, please see the [Animation Controller (TODO)](animation-controller-overview.md) chapter.
+For how to control the animation playback, please see the [Animation Controller](animation-controller-overview.md) chapter.

 ## Component Properties